pangtodd/yrzTruly/README.md

 * hopefully I'll get this project deployed, but we'll see!

 ## Research & Planning Log
-* Friday 8/26: repossible website names.
+* Friday, 8/26: repossible website names.
 Seems like yrztruly.com is available.
+* Saturday, 8/27: light research on hosting: Saw article that Heroku was closing.
+Already have a Nefliy account, [this article](https://www.freecodecamp.org/news/how-to-deploy-a-react-application-to-netlify-363b8a98a985/) might be useful if I get to that point.

 ## Known Bugs